miyag/UiPath.Academy/FoundationTraining/minitest.md

 Q) What can you use to add more details about the process in the workflow itself?
 - [o] Adding activity annotations
-- [-] The Comment Out activity
 - [o] The Comment activity
 - [-] The Use Flowchart activity
+- [-] The Comment Out activity

+---
-### Unknown
+### 13.13

-How can you find all anchor elements in a web page?
+Q) How can you find all anchor elements in a web page?
-Using the Find Children activity
+- [o] Using the Find Children activity
-Using the Find element activity
+- [-] Using the Find element activity
-Using the Find Relative Element activity
+- [-] Using the Find Relative Element activity

+---
+### 13.14

-What kind of actions can be performed in the Variables panel?
+Q) What kind of actions can be performed in the Variables panel?

-Adding new variables
+- [o] Adding new variables
-Changing variable types
+- [o] Changing variable types
-Setting default values for variables
+- [o] Setting default values for variables